stratasan/engineering/docs/development_process.md

 ### What makes an issue ready for the development backlog?

-Our product management team will often create issues to define new features.
+Our Product team will often create issues to define new features.
 For these to be considered development-ready, the following requirements must be met:

 - The "Why" must be clear.
 - [Acceptance criteria](https://nomad8.com/acceptance_criteria/) must be provided.